 Descriptive statistics and correlations for all study variables are presented in Table 1.
 In total, 7.2% initiated binge drinking in the 12 months between T1 and T2.
-Of those who initiated, 51% reported binge drinking on one or two occasions in the last 12 months, 23% reported once per month or less frequently, and 26% reported binge drinking more frequently than once per month.
-Fewer of the 8th graders (4.9%) initiated binge drinking compared to the 9th graders (9.7%), χ^2 (1) = 180.02, P < 0.001.
-Average weekly disposable income was 189 NOK (\approx 19 Euro).
-The 25th, 50th and 75th percentiles were 50 NOK, 113 NOK, and 263 NOK respectively.
+Of those who initiated, 51% reported binge drinking on one or two occasions in the last 12 months, 23% reported once per month or less frequently and 26% reported binge drinking more frequently than once per month.
+Fewer of the 8th graders (4.9%) initiated binge drinking compared to the 9th graders (9.7%), $\chi^2{(1)} = 180.02$, P < 0.001.
+Average weekly disposable income was 189 NOK ($\approx \in$ 19).
+The 25th, 50th and 75th percentiles were 50 NOK, 113 NOK and 263 NOK, respectively.

 The crude effect of disposable income on the risk of binge drinking initiation was substantial, and this relationship was only slightly attenuated in the fully adjusted model (Table 2).
-All covariates apart from gender and belonging to a religion that prohibits alcohol use were associated with greater odds of binge drinking initiation.
-The estimate for our key exposure (income) can be interpreted as relative risk (43): Each additional 100 NOK (\approx 10 Euro) of weekly income is associated with 19% greater risk of binge drinking initiation in the following year.
-As evident in Figure 1, the risk of binge drinking initiation was small for adolescents with no and minimal income, however it increases with higher income.
+All covariates, apart from gender and belonging to a religion that prohibits alcohol use, were associated with greater odds of binge drinking initiation.
+The estimate for our key exposure (income) can be interpreted as relative risk [43]: each additional 100 NOK ($\approx \in 10$) of weekly income is associated with 19% greater risk of binge drinking initiation in the following year.
+As evident in Fig. 1, the risk of binge drinking initiation was small for adolescents, with no and minimal income; however, it increases with higher income.
 For instance, the risk for adolescents with 500 NOK weekly income was double that of adolescents with 100 NOK weekly income.

 We also tested whether income from paid work had a different relationship to binge drinking initiation than weekly allowance.
-Regressing binge drinking initiation on income from paid work, adjusting for all covariates (OR = 1.28, 95% CI: 1.10, 1.50, P = 0.002) and repeating the model with weekly allowance (OR = 1.21, 95% CI: 1.05, 1.40, P = 0.009) generated estimates that were similar to the original results.
+Regressing binge drinking initiation on income from paid work, adjusting for all covariates [odds ratio (OR) = 1.28, 95% confidence interval (CI) = 1.10, 1.50, P = 0.002] and repeating the model with weekly allowance (OR = 1.21, 95% CI = 1.05, 1.40, P = 0.009) generated estimates that were similar to the original results.

 We tested whether the income-binge drinking association was moderated by any of the 15 covariates by including product terms (Table 3).
 Only maternal intoxication and light drinking showed statistically significant interaction effects.
-As shown in Figure 2, in contrast to the general trend of higher risk for binge drinking with increasing income, among adolescents who had seen their mother intoxicated, high disposable income was related to a reduced risk of binge drinking initiation.
-Likewise, income was negatively related to binge drinking initiation for those who already had engaged in light drinking at T1 (see Figure 3).
+As shown in Fig. 2, in contrast to the general trend of higher risk for binge drinking with increasing income, among adolescents who had seen their mother intoxicated, high disposable income was related to a reduced risk of binge drinking initiation.
+Similarly, income was negatively related to binge drinking initiation for those who already had engaged in light drinking at T1 (see Fig. 3).

-The quadratic (OR = 0.99; 95% CI: 0.97, 1.01, P = 0.442) and the cubic (OR = 1.00; 95% CI: 1.00, 1.01, P = 0.305) terms for income were not statistically significant, indicating that the relation between income and binge drinking initiation was linear.
+The quadratic (OR = 0.99; 95% CI = 0.97, 1.01, P = 0.442) and cubic (OR = 1.00; 95% CI = 1.00, 1.01, P = 0.305) terms for income were not statistically significant, indicating that the relation between income and binge drinking initiation was linear.